seedubjay/seedubjay.github.io/wikipedia-clicks.md

 In my case processing this takes about 6 hours...
 So you might need to stall for a while.

-(Or, you could just secretly check this page and use the search panel...)
+(Or, you could just secretly check this page and use the search panel instead...)

 <div class="footnotes">
 <p>Analysis is current as of 20 December 2020.</p>